AttekmiContact Us

 Programmatic technology, including digital ad exchanges, is a powerful ally for advertisers and publishers.
 However, it must be used in the right way, so here are several expert opinions to keep in mind.

 Even after setting up all the parameters, it is still essential for marketers and publishers to keep an eye on the process.
 Yes, auctions are instant, and everything happens automatically, but not everything should be done by AI.
 For instance, publishers and advertisers need to continuously analyze the results on their own to make timely decisions regarding optimization, while owners of ad exchanges should also look at what is happening on their platforms and integrate traffic and demand scanners for their partners.
+Ad fraud remains a serious threat in the programmatic environment, and, from our experience, integrating scanners can significantly minimize the risks.

-Targeting Matters
+Targeting matters

 The effective performance of an exchange heavily relies on the data provided by advertisers via DSPs.
 Previously, a lot of data could be collected via third-party cookies, and this opportunity is still here even though it is limited.
 However, the end of the cookie era is coming, so marketers should start switching to first-party data.
 There is no time to hesitate — those advertisers who already rely on first-party data will have a strong competitive advantage when cookies are fully eliminated.

 Why is ad exchange important?
 Apart from automating the auction process, it improves brand safety for both publishers and marketers.
 Additionally, advertisers benefit from better control over their budgets, while publishers can reach more effective inventory monetization.
-But how to choose the right ad exchange?
+But how to choose the best ad exchange?
 Here are some recommendations to follow.

 As you remember, there are different types of advertising exchanges: open, private, etc. Therefore, the first step to take is to identify your goals.
 For instance, if you, as a publisher, want to access a wider pool of marketers, preferring an open exchange may be the right decision.
+In turn, if you offer premium ad inventory, choosing a private marketplace is likely to be the best choice.
+For advertisers, this recommendation works as well.

-Decide on the Ad Formats
+Decide on the ad formats

 Exchanges may support different ad formats, so it is essential for advertisers to decide what campaigns they are going to launch.
 The same applies to publishers — they should understand what inventory they can offer.
 For instance, these can be display, native, or audio ads.
 Deciding on the required formats is the way to limit the list of potential options and simplify the choice.
+At the same time, keep in mind that you may want to experiment with other formats in the future, so prefer a solution that supports not only the required options but also the additional ones.

-Aim for Transparency
+Aim for transparency

 The right ad exchange should provide information regarding where the ads appear, as well as about the associated transaction costs and potential fees.

-Check the Quality of the Inventory
+Check the quality of the inventory

 For advertisers, it is also crucial to check the quality of ad inventory available on an ad exchange.
 Choosing a platform that works with reputable websites that have engaged audiences will lead to more effective ad placement and higher ROI.
+This also helps reduce the risks of ad fraud.

 Advanced targeting capabilities ensure greater relevance of the ads, which is important for both marketers and publishers.
 Besides, the solution should be equipped with security functionalities for detecting and blocking fraudulent activities, filtering out risky inventory, and so on.